-- 41.(1) At any time within three (3) months after the holding of a public tender or auction in respect of taxable property, the debtor may redeem the taxable property by paying to the First Nation the amount of the upset price plus three percent (3%). - (2) On redemption of the taxable property under subsection (1), - (a) if the right to an assignment was sold to a bidder, the First Nation must, without delay, repay to that bidder the amount of the bid; and - (b) the tax administrator must notify the Minister in writing of the redemption. - (3) No assignment of taxable property must be made until the end of the redemption period provided for in subsection (1). - (4) Subject to a redemption under subsection (2), at the end of the redemption period, the First Nation must assign the taxable property to the highest bidder in the public tender or auction, or to itself as the deemed purchaser in accordance with subsection 38(3).
+- 42.(1) At any time within three (3) months after the holding of a public tender or auction in respect of taxable property, the debtor may redeem the taxable property by paying to the Lil'wat Nation the amount of the upset price plus three percent (3%). - (2) On redemption of the taxable property under subsection (1), - (a) if the right to an assignment was sold to a bidder, the Lil'wat Nation must, without delay, repay to that bidder the amount of the bid; and - (b) the tax administrator must notify the Minister of Indian Affairs and Northern Development and the Reserve Lands Manager in writing of the redemption. - (3) No assignment of taxable property must be made until the end of the redemption period provided for in subsection (1). - (4) Subject to a redemption under subsection (2), at the end of the redemption period, the Lil'wat Nation must assign the taxable property to the highest bidder in the public tender or auction, or to itself as the deemed purchaser in accordance with subsection 39(3).